FuleChi/Digital-marketing-campaign/content/pages/projects/project-one.md

 date: '2024-07-31'
 client: Anonymous
 description: >-
-  Interesting insights into marketing performance from digital ads campaigns and other traditional marketing channels (presented in French).
+  Interesting insights into the marketing performance of digital ads campaigns and other traditional marketing channels (presented in French).
 media:
   type: ImageBlock
   url: >-